iamanmolmehra/Google-OAuth-Passport.js/README.md

 page in the project.</p>

 <h2>Description</h2>
-I wanted my project to help the user in signing up directly through his GoogleID, so that it'll save their time.
+I wanted my project to help the user in signing up directly through their GoogleID, so that it'll save their time.
 I used passport.js in this process, going on their official website i learnt the procedure of the requiring passport.js, we have other applications too for signing up like facebook, Twitter, github etc, I used Google.
 <br></br>